Nematic spectral signatures of the Hund's metal

 Several quantum materials display a large anisotropy in the electronic properties which has been identified as a signature of electronic nematic order where the in-plane rotational symmetry of the electron fluid is broken making $x$ and $y$ directions inequivalent.
 This appears to be an ubiquitous phenomenon in iron-based superconductors (FeSC) \cite{Fernandes_NatPhys2014, Bohmer_review2016, Gallais_review2016,Fernandes_Nature2022}.

 Among the different experimental probes, a crucial piece of information can be obtained by Angle-Resolved Photoemission Spectroscopy (ARPES) exploiting different polarization of light to selectively probe different iron orbitals.
 This is particularly relevant in light of the prominent role of the orbital degree of freedom in the electronic structure of FeSC \cite{Yi_npjQM2017}.
 ARPES studies reveal that the band dispersion in the nematic phase is characterized by a momentum-modulated energy splitting of the $xz$ and $yz$ orbitals.
-Early studies mainly focused on FeSe \cite{Suzuki_PRB2015, Fanfarillo_PRB2016, Zhang_PRB2016, Yi_PRX2019} where nematicity emerges in the absence of long-range magnetic order, but the same pattern has been recently observed in BaFe$_2$As$_2$ \cite{Pfau_PRL2019}.
-Recent in-depth investigations have revealed that the nematic instability does not only affect the band dispersion, but also the incoherent spectral weight redistribution \cite{Cai_CPB2020, Pfau_PRB2021_122, Pfau_PRB2021_FeSe} and the orbital-selective coherence of the excitations close to the Fermi energy \cite{Pfau_PRB2021_122, Pfau_PRB2021_FeSe}.
+Early studies mainly focused on FeSe \cite{Suzuki_PRB2015, Fanfarillo_PRB2016, Zhang_PRB2016, Yi_PRX2019} where nematicity emerges in the absence of long-range magnetic order, but the same pattern has been later observed in BaFe$_2$As$_2$ \cite{Pfau_PRL2019}.
+Only recently in-depth investigations revealed that the nematic order does not only affect the band dispersion, but also the incoherent spectral weight redistribution \cite{Cai_CPB2020, Pfau_PRB2021_122, Pfau_PRB2021_FeSe}.
+Interestingly, the $xz/yz$ orbital differentiation appears at high-frequencies with an opposite sign with respect to the orbital splitting of the bands at the Fermi energy.

 A large body of experimental evidence suggests that the origin of the nematic phase is an electronic instability inducing anisotropy in the B$_{2g}$ channel \cite{Gallais_review2016, Bohmer_review2016}.
 Both Ising spin-nematic models and orbital-fluctuation based approaches have been proposed and extensively discussed in the literature \cite{Fernandes_NatPhys2014, Fernandes_Nature2022}.
 Regardless of the origin of the nematic instability, the characterization of the nematic phase of FeSC as emerging from experiments, clearly calls for a theoretical scheme which includes the sizeable electron-electron interactions and the consequent correlation effects, which are responsible of non-trivial redistribution of spectral weight at different energy scales, as well as the presence of orbital-selective coherence in the many-body nematic state.
 The crucial role of electron-electron interactions does not come as a surprise after several investigations demonstrating that peculiar, orbital-selective, correlation effects dominate the normal-state of the FeSC \cite{DeMedici_PRL2014}.